jscs-dev/node-jscs/OVERVIEW.md

 #### Disabling Specific Rules For a Single Line

-Rules can be disabled for a single line with `// jscs:ignore ruleName`.
-For these trailing comments one or more rule names must be given.
+Rules can be disabled for a single line with `// jscs:ignore`.
 ```js
 if (x) y(); // jscs:ignore requireCurlyBraces
 if (z) a();